KonnorRogers/rhino-editor/docs/src/_documentation/references/04-modifying-the-editor.md

 Sometimes it can be quite challenging to catch either the `rhino-initialize` or `rhino-before-initialize` events due to load order of your JavaScript.

-If you add the `defer-initialization` attribute to your editor, the editor will not start until you remove that attribute.
+If you add the `defer-initialize` attribute to your editor, the editor will not start until you remove that attribute.

 Like so: